Frequently Asked Questions

 - Submitting academic projects that are assigned by your Co-op Faculty Advisor as part of the learning agreement;

 - Attending co-op seminars, when required.

-- Yes, it is possible but you need to discuss this with the employer, your Co-op Faculty Advisor and your advisor.
-Guidelines for course withdrawal established by the Registrar must be followed
+- Yes, it is possible but you need to discuss this with the employer, your Co-op Faculty Advisor and your Director of Career Services.
+Guidelines for course withdrawal established by the Registrar must be followed.

 1. Do I pay for my co-op credits?